sourcefuse/arc-ng-components/packages/search/README.md

 ### Deprecation Notice

-Search-client now supports Angular v17, we will provide support for the older version that is based on Angular v14 till 30th August 2025 .
+Search-client now supports Angular v19, we will provide support for the older version that is based on Angular v17 till 31st March 2026 .

 ## Angular Module